fieldOfView/Cura-SimpleShapes/README.md

 Description:  postprocessing-script to easily create a FlowTower

- The default values are for this temptower model : [FlowTower Nozzle 0.4 / Layer height 0.2](./models/Flow-tower-04x02.stl)
+ The default values are for this FlowTower model : [FlowTower Nozzle 0.4 / Layer height 0.2](./models/Flow-tower-04x02.stl)
 - FlowTower from 110% to 90%
     - Using Flow Varation   :  [Flow Varation](https://marlinfw.org/docs/gcode/M221.html) (M221 S)